logzio/documentation/docs/user-guide/observability/meet-rca.md

 No. To access Observability IQ RCA, you must use Logz.io's app.

-### How do I activate Observability IQ RCA?

-Observability IQ RCA is available to all **[Explore](https://app.logz.io/#/dashboard/explore)** users.
-Open your Exceptions menu and click **Analyze** next to the issue you want to investigate.

-Once you activate the RCA process, the following data will be shared with Claude3:

-* Dashboard data
-* Current logs
-* Current exceptions
-* Some visualizations
-* Maybe traces
-* Probably more

 ### What data can Observability IQ RCA access upon activation?

-Observability IQ RCA activates when you click the **Analyze** button and start the process.
-It is designed to access the data ...., including your current query, the graphs visible on the screen, and a limited number of logs due to size constraints.
+Observability IQ RCA activates when you click the Analyze button.
+Once the process has started, RCA can query for more context and utilize log search to get relevant data needed to performe the analysis.
+The restrictions are the same as the ones that apply to your Logz.io account, and RCA can access any data as needed.

 This setup ensures that the IQ RCA simulated a real-time investigation to resolve the issue and find the root cause.

 ### How do I provide feedback or report issues with Observability IQ RCA?

+Once the process is complete, you can provide feedback by clicking the Like or Dislike buttons.
+Note that rating your answer shares it with us, helping us improve and enhance RCA and its results.

-To provide feedback or report issues, click the **Share Your Feedback** button at the top of the Explore interface.
+You can also provide feedback or report issues by clicking the **Share Your Feedback** button at the top of the Explore interface.

 ## Privacy and Security